gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency verification improvements

+By default, Gradle searches for trusted keys first in binary `.gpg` files and then in ASCII-armored `.keys` file.
-When Gradle is asked to export all trusted keys via `./gradlew --export-keys`, it generates both binary and ASCII armored versions of the keys.
+Also, when Gradle is asked to export all trusted keys via `./gradlew --export-keys`, it generates both binary and ASCII-armored versions of the keys.

 You can now change this behavior to choose only one format.
 To do so, edit `verification-metadata.xml` by adding the `keyring-format` setting: